khrystynaO/blueprints/Milesight-EM300/README.md

 ![TTN-dev](https://raw.githubusercontent.com/khrystynaO/blueprints/refs/heads/khrystynaO/feature/Milesight/Milesight-EM300/Images/ttn-dev.png)
 ![TTN-dev](https://raw.githubusercontent.com/khrystynaO/blueprints/refs/heads/khrystynaO/feature/Milesight/Milesight-EM300/Images/ttn-dev-in-ttn.png)
 ![TTN-dev](https://raw.githubusercontent.com/khrystynaO/blueprints/refs/heads/khrystynaO/feature/Milesight/Milesight-EM300/Images/ttn-dev-fill.png)
----

 ## **Step 6: Monitoring and Analyzing Data**

 ### **Dashboard Overview**
 The dashboard is preconfigured, providing an intuitive interface for real-time monitoring.
 Both web and mobile dashboards offer the same functionality.

-At the top of the dashboard, users can view the device name, connection status, and associated user information.
-A green indicator labeled “Online” confirms that the device is actively connected to the platform.
-To the right, a map displays the device’s last known location, with the option to add location tags for improved organization and tracking.
-A prominent red alert banner will appear immediately if the device detects the presence of water.
-This alert remains visible until the device no longer senses water, ensuring that critical conditions are easily recognized.
-Below the alert, a water status history bar provides a chronological view of the device’s detection activity.
-Green segments indicate periods where no water was present, while red segments mark intervals of detected water presence.
-This timeline assists users in precisely identifying when and for how long water was detected.
-The dashboard also displays the device’s battery level.
-Maintaining adequate battery power is essential for continuous operation and reliable event reporting.
-It is recommended to replace or recharge the device’s battery when the level drops below 20% to prevent interruptions in monitoring.
-Environmental conditions are monitored through live humidity and temperature readings.
-Humidity is shown as a percentage, while temperature is displayed in degrees Celsius.
-These indicators provide important context regarding the environment in which the device is deployed, assisting users in detecting conditions that may contribute to potential risks.
-Historical data graphs for humidity and temperature are available for trend analysis.
-Users may adjust the displayed timeframe by selecting from live data, one hour, six hours, one day, one week, one month, three months, six months, or one year.
-This functionality enables detailed or high-level analysis depending on the operational needs.
-Device settings can be adjusted by selecting the "Edit" button located near the device’s name.
-This allows users to configure parameters such as reporting intervals, thresholds, and tagging, ensuring that the device operates according to specific site requirements.
-In normal operation, users should verify the device’s connection status and review whether any water detection alerts are active.
-Immediate attention is advised if a water detection alert is present.
-Following any necessary response actions, users should review the water detection history and environmental data to assess ongoing site conditions.
-Routine monitoring of the battery level and environmental indicators will help ensure the device remains functional and reliable over time.
+At the top of the dashboard, users can view the device name, online status, and last known location, with options to add location tags for better organization.
+A green **Online** indicator confirms active connectivity.
+If water is detected, a red alert banner appears and remains visible until the condition is resolved.
+Beneath the alert, the **Water Status History** bar provides a timeline, with green indicating dry periods and red marking water detection events.

+The dashboard also displays the device’s **battery level**, with replacement or recharge recommended below 20% to ensure continuous operation.
+Current **humidity** and **temperature** readings are shown to monitor environmental conditions, and historical graphs are available for trend analysis.
+Users can adjust the displayed timeframe from **Live** up to **one year**.
+Device settings, such as reporting intervals and thresholds, can be modified via the **Edit** button.

+Regularly checking the device’s connection, battery status, and water detection alerts is essential for maintaining reliable performance and timely incident response.

 ![dev online](https://raw.githubusercontent.com/khrystynaO/blueprints/refs/heads/khrystynaO/feature/Milesight/Milesight-EM300/Images/dev-online-2.png)

----

 ## **Step 7: Alerts & Automations**